-The Auto shooting mode is a good choice if you need to have the camera ready for a quick shot, such as in an environment with fast-paced events when you won't have much time to fuss with settings.
+The Auto shooting mode is a good choice if you need to have the camera ready for a quick shot, maybe in an environment with fast-paced events when you won't have much time to fuss with settings.

 Figure 3-1.
-Auto Mode Example Image
+Auto Mode Example

-For example, in Figure 3-1, I used this mode to grab a shot of a couple of people on a pedestrian bridge over the James River.
+For example, in Figure 3-1, I used this mode to grab a quick shot of a pair of runners coming toward me on a pedestrian bridge across the river.
 In this shooting mode, the camera does not try to figure out what kind of scene it is photographing, though it will detect human faces and focus on them if possible.